-Khatta Meetha Indori Poha – Beaten Rice Fry.
-This is wonderful, soft, fluffy Poha which is served as a breakfast dish.
-That crunchy, spicy sev on the top is just to die for.
+Learn detailed Khatta Meetha Indori Poha Recipe – Beaten Rice Fry Recipe with simple step by step photos and video tutorial.
+This wonderfully light, soft, fluffy Poha (flattened rice stir-fry) is very popular in Indore.
+Indori Poha is best served as a breakfast dish topped with crunchy, spicy sev on the top.
+And poha is served with some hot jalebi and this Poha Jalebi combination is just to die for.

 This is the story of a city, so close to my heart because of food.